ultasun/miguel_mega_flask/README.md

 Setting up an *Elasticsearch* node will be necessary for proper site functionality, please read the *Elasticsearch* section below.

+Compiling all of the language translations for system messages and content will be necessary, and should be done as a final step before running the application server.

 # Configuration
 This is the order of files which should be checked by *the user* for setting various configuration options:
 1. `.flaskenv` (check and set here **first**)